 Man Gets Kicked Out For Causing Scene Because He Lost Halloween Costume Contest To Dog

 The five customs that define Halloween include carving pumpkins, dressing up, going to haunted houses, trick-or-treating, and sharing scary stories.
-During Halloween, a lot of individuals get themselves ready to dress appropriately.
+During Halloween, many individuals prepare to dress appropriately.

-For cosplayers, it's just another day that they get to dress up and go about.
-Finding something they already have to wear for that day is probably more important to many of them than inventing something to wear.
+For cosplayers, it's just another day to dress up and go about.
+Finding something they already have to wear for that day is probably more important to many of them than inventing something new to wear.

-The challenging part is visiting locations and taking part in costume competitions.
+The challenging part is visiting locations and participating in costume competitions.
 The stakes might be as low as getting a few free drinks or as high as taking home a prize worth hundreds or even thousands of dollars, depending on where you are.

-The narrator of today's story loves Halloween, and he loves making costumes as he puts a lot of effort into it.
-OP's friend hosted a big Halloween party at her place and said there would be a costume contest for who had the best Halloween costume under 50 dollars.
+The narrator of today's story loves Halloween and enjoys making costumes, putting a lot of effort into it.
+OP's friend hosted a big Halloween party at her place and mentioned there would be a costume contest for the best Halloween costume under $50.

-The OP did his best, and he was convinced he was the best, but he got a shocker.
-In the OP's own words, he lost to a dog dressed like a pirate in one of those party city pirate costumes.
+The OP did his best and was convinced he was the best, but he got a shocker.
+In the OP's own words, he lost to a dog dressed like a pirate in one of those Party City pirate costumes.

 Read the full story below to learn how he reacted.